emdashcodes/codemirror-rich-markdoc/example/example.md

 ## Blockquote

 > This is a **sample** blockquote
+> This is a second line of the blockquote

 ## Bulleted list

 * This is a sample list
 * This is another list item
   * This is an indented list item
     * This is a deeply nested item
   * This is another indented list item

 ## Table